outofcoffee/imposter/README.md

 ## Docker container

-The easiest way to get started is to use the Docker container:
+The easiest way to get started is to use an Imposter Docker container:

+* `outofcoffee/imposter-rest:latest`
+* `outofcoffee/imposter-hbase:latest`
+* `outofcoffee/imposter-sfdc:latest`

+For example:

-    docker run --ti -p 8443 outofcoffee/imposter [args]
+    docker run --ti -p 8443 outofcoffee/imposter-rest [args]

 ## Java